A stye is a small bump on your top or bottom eyelid, right where your eyelashes are. It can get red, swollen, and painful.

 Sometimes, your doctor might recommend watered-down baby soap as a gentle cleanser for your eye.
 You don't want to put any old soap in your eyes because it will burn!

 You'll need to see a doctor if your stye doesn't get better or if it gets worse.
 Your doctor might give you a medicated cream or other medicine to take.

-To prevent styes, don't touch your eyes.
+To prevent styes, be careful about touching your eyes.
 That's how germs get in there.
-Washing your hands regularly is a good idea, too.
+Washing your hands well and often is a good idea too.